auwerxlab/slims-lisp-python-api/README.rst

     Usage: slims-lisp get [OPTIONS]

-      Download a file from a slims experiment attachment step.
+      Download a file and its associated metadata from a slims experiment attachment step.

     Options:
       --url TEXT           Slims REST URL. ex: